-If several power consumers are turned on simultaneously, or the battery is only partially charged, it is possible that the defroster automatically turns itself off.
+If several power consumers are turned on simultaneously, or the battery is only partially charged, it is possible that the defroster will automatically turn itself off.
 When this happens, the indicator lamp inside the switch starts blinking.
 As soon as the battery has sufficient voltage, the defroster automatically turns itself back on.